Free PDF: How to build your dream coaching business that frees you from the 9-5

 What is a coach?

-A coach is a trained professional who supports and guides individuals on their journey to achieve their goals.
+A coach is a trained professional who supports and guides people on their journey to achieve their goals.

 You’ve most likely heard of popular coaching niches, such as life coaches, career coaches, relationship coaches, and business coaches.

-Each type of coach has its own niche, or specialty, that speaks to a certain type of client.
-If you don’t have a niche, you can’t build a successful coaching business – your niche is what attracts your ideal type of client.
+Each type of coach has their own niche, or specialty, that speaks to a certain type of client.
+You need a niche to build a successful coaching business – your niche is what attracts your ideal type of client.

 There’s a niche for everything – confidence coaching, weight loss coaching, money mindset coaching, you name it.